lippaiklaudia/facial_reaction_detection/README.md

 # Facial Reaction Detection

-A comprehensive real-time system for detecting various emotional and physical states such as **drowsiness**, **stress**, and **fatigue** based on facial reactions.
+A comprehensive real-time system for detecting various emotional and physical states such as **drowsiness** and **stress** based on facial reactions.
 The system uses a combination of computer vision techniques (EAR, gaze tracking, facial landmarks) and machine learning models (e.g., CNN) with a PyQt-based GUI.

 ## Project Objective

 This project aims to develop a real-time facial analysis system capable of recognizing:
-- **Drowsiness** via Eye Aspect Ratio (EAR), mouth opening (MAR), and blinking detection
+- **Drowsiness** via Eye Aspect Ratio (EAR), mouth opening (MAR), blinking detection, and a deep learning model trained on labeled datasets
 - **Stress** using eye movement instability, pupil fluctuation, and facial Action Units (AUs) via OpenFace
-- **Fatigue** using a deep learning model trained on labeled datasets

 All components are integrated into a modular GUI for real-time visualization and logging.